mitsuaki1987/fermisurfer/doc/en/fermisf_ops_en.rst

 Interpolation
 -------------

-Smooth the Fermi surface with the interpolation (Fig. :num:`interpolate`).
+Smooth the Fermi surface with the interpolation (Fig. :num:`interpolatepng`).
 Please type the number of interpolation points at the prompt

 ::